Voters declare Lubbock, Tex., a ‘sanctuary for the unborn’ in effort to ban abortions

 “This is a blatant violation of women’s rights and a strategic campaign to take away our access to lifesaving health-care procedures,” one person wrote.

-City officials also sought a legal opinion from an outside firm, which found the ordinance, including its “private enforcement” piece, conflicted with the U.S. and Texas constitutions.
+City officials also sought a legal opinion from an outside firm, which found that the ordinance, including its “private enforcement” piece, conflicted with the U.S. and Texas constitutions.
 It was, Olson and Olson wrote in a memo, “void.”

 During the Nov.
 17 public hearing over the ordinance, dozens of people lined up to comment.
 Most spoke in favor of it, offering personal stories and invoking their faith.
 Some read Bible verses; one woman told the council the city “has a death spirit over it.”